emixstream/computer_science_project/README.md

 # computer_science_project
-find out the world best universities
+Find out the world best universities.

-this python project is commented both in English and Italian
+This python project is commented both in English and Italian